Men and Mental Illness

 Posttraumatic stress disorder (PTSD)

 PTSD is a type of anxiety disorder.
-It is caused by witnessing a violent or life-threatening
+It's caused by witnessing a violent or life-threatening

 event, such as war.
-It is common in men, particularly those who have served in combat.
+It's common in men, particularly those who have served in combat.

 Those with PTSD often relive the traumatic event.
 They are distrustful and always